-Total/Free Space.
+Total Space and Free Space.
 Shows the current utilization of the storage device.

 - Edit.
 Click the Edit button to edit the Available Network Folders settings. - Safely Remove a USB Device.
-Click to safely remove the USB device attached to your router.
+Safely remove the USB device attached to your router.

 You can click Refresh to update this screen.

-For more information about USB storage, see Chapter 5, USB Storage.
+For more information about USB storage, see Chapter 5, Storage.